t-kings/coinforbarter-v1-react/CONTRIBUTING.md

 ## Improvements to the Codebase

-We welcome direct contributions to the coinforbarter-v1-react code base.
+We welcome direct contributions to the coinforbarter-react code base.
 Thank you!

 ##### Prerequisites #####